justinn-j-jones/Toward_fully_automated_urban_tree_inv_-_UFUG-2026/README.md

 This directory contains all Python and R notebooks used to process and analyze data for the project.
-Some files (e.g., `CHM.tif`, `MLS.las`) are too large to upload, but a **sample of 10 trees** is provided in the `/data/Sample/` subdirectory.
+Some files (e.g., `CHM.tif`, `MLS.las`) are too large to upload, but a **sample of 10 trees** is provided in the data folder.
 Output shapefiles, CSVs, and other results can be found in the corresponding `/Output/` folders within each notebook workflow.

 ---